MichaelCurrin/dev-cheatsheets/cheatsheets/go/code/printing/functions.md

 ---
 title: Functions
-description: Guide to print functions in Go
+description: Guide to functions for printing in Go
 ---